How Does a Dentist Fix a Chipped Tooth? Remedies For Chipped or Broken Teeth

 How Does a Dentist Fix a Chipped Tooth?

-This step-by-step guide explores how dentists fix chipped or broken teeth.
-The below article provides immediate answers to anyone facing a chipped tooth, from treatment options like bonding, veneers, and crowns to the actual procedure and aftercare tips.
+This step-by-step guide explores how dentists fix chipped or broken teeth with options like bonding, veneers, and crowns, including the actual procedure and aftercare tips.

 Understanding a Chipped Tooth

-When your tooth is chipped, it means that a piece of enamel has broken off.
-The hard outer coating of your teeth, called tooth enamel, protects the delicate inside tissue.
-Although tooth enamel is strong, it is not unbreakable.
+When a tooth is chipped, a piece of enamel breaks off.
+The hard outer coating of teeth, called tooth enamel, protects the delicate tissue inside.
+Although tooth enamel is the strongest part of the body, it is not unbreakable and can crack.

 What causes a chipped tooth?

-You may get a chip in your tooth if you have an injury to it, such as a tumble or accidentally biting down on your fork.
+You may get a chip in your tooth due to trauma to it, or something like accidentally biting down on your fork.

 Common symptoms of a chipped tooth

-1. Feeling a rough, uneven surface on running your tongue over your teeth
+1. Feeling a rough, uneven surface when running your tongue over your teeth

 2. Irritated gums surrounding the damaged tooth.

-3. Pain on biting from the tooth, which can be severe if the chip is close to or exposes the tooth’s nerves.
+3. Pain from biting can be severe if the chip is close to or exposes the tooth’s nerves.

 Importance of seeking treatment for a chipped tooth

 Although slightly chipped teeth rarely result in serious problems, they can make you feel self-conscious about the appearance of your teeth.
-Dental repair is necessary to save your teeth if there are severe chips that reveal the sensitive tissue beneath the enamel.
+On the other hand, dental repair is necessary to save your teeth from severe chips that reveal the sensitive tissue beneath the enamel.

 Treatment Options for a Chipped Tooth